dsolera/silverbullet-plug-silverspooler/README.md

 This plug does not record printer information and does not allow to group filament and print jobs by printer.

-All data is saved in YAML files that is easily portable and human-readable.
+All data is saved in JSON files that are easily portable and human-readable.

 ## Configuration